Ameek94/BOBE/docs/source/tutorials/basic_usage.rst

 Summary
 -------

-This tutorial demonstrated the complete workflow for using JaxBo's BOBE framework:
+This tutorial demonstrated the complete workflow for using BOBE's BOBE framework:

 1. **Problem Setup**: Defined the Himmelblau function as a multi-modal test case
 2. **BOBE Configuration**: Set up the optimization with appropriate parameters